From Relay Signals (Lucky Kitchen 026). Ernst Karel (analog electronics)/Tim Daisy (percussion), recorded summer 2003.

 A selection from Shift or latch is included in this mix by Mike Shiflet of music from 3" CDRs (EKG is at 34:00):

-Brent Gutzeit's Living under a thin film (1999), featuring collaborations with Ernst Karel, Kevin Drumm, Jim O'Rourke, Tetuzi Akiyama, and others, available to stream or download at brentgutzeit.bandcamp.com.
+From Brent Gutzeit's Living under a thin film (1999), featuring collaborations with Ernst Karel, Kevin Drumm, Jim O'Rourke, Tetuzi Akiyama, Todd Carter, and others, available to stream or download at brentgutzeit.bandcamp.com.

-video from first Television Power Electric CD, from session recorded 25 October 1998 at ODUM, Chicago, with Jim Baker, Aeron Bergman, Todd Carter, Brent Gutzeit, Michael Hartman, Ernst Long Karel, R. Wilkus, and Otomo Yoshihide (Kuro Neko Music)
+Television Power Electric, from a session recorded 25 October 1998 at ODUM, Chicago, with Jim Baker, Aeron Bergman, Todd Carter, Brent Gutzeit, Michael Hartman, Ernst Long Karel, R. Wilkus, and Otomo Yoshihide (Kuro Neko Music)

 From the 1995 cassette Feedback Nation, released on Animist Recording.
 Patrick Barber (bass) and Ernst Karel (trumpet, electronics).